pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/code-point-exhaustion.md

 * Public key algorithm
 * Length of public key material

-It is therefore theoretically possible for a continuation octet of a UTF-ish encoding of the public key algorithm to be misinterpreted as the first octet of the following length parameter, resulting in a mis-parsing of the remaning packet data, and a possible out of bounds read.
+It is therefore theoretically possible for a continuation octet of a UTF-8ish encoding of the public key algorithm to be misinterpreted as the first octet of the following length parameter, resulting in a mis-parsing of the remaning packet data, and a possible out of bounds read.
 This introduces no new vulnerabilities however, as an attacker can already create a key material packet with an incorrect "length of public key material" parameter, and so a compliant implementation SHOULD already have protections against out of bounds read of the remaining packet.

 A secret key material packet further contains a Secret Key Encryption (S2K Usage) parameter, followed by variable fields that cannot be parsed if the Secret Key Encryption parameter is not supported.
 These variable fields may include an S2K specifier, which always begins with an S2K specifier type.
 The remainder of the S2K specifier cannot be parsed if the S2K specifier type is not supported.

-UTF-ish encodings are therefore safe in v6 key material packets.
+UTF-8ish encodings are therefore safe in v6 key material packets.

 ### v6 Signature Packets